Return to Library Home Page

 Disease and Pests: None

 Additional comments: In the Phoenix area, coral vine is a nice, tender vine for subtle floral accent (think pink) in oasis and mesic settings.
-Coral vine has tuberous roots that are reported to be edible (by whom though, I haven't a clue).
+Coral vine has tuberous roots that are reported to be edible when properly prepared (though by who, I haven't a clue).